iv-ivple/iv-ivple/README.md

 # Ivana Plechacova

-**Engineering Manager · Python Backend · Linux · Distributed Systems**
+**Engineering Manager · Python Backend · Go · Linux · Distributed Systems**
 London, UK &nbsp;·&nbsp; [plechacova@pm.me](mailto:plechacova@pm.me) &nbsp;·&nbsp; [wallet-watcher-api-1.onrender.com](https://wallet-watcher-api-1.onrender.com)

 ---

 I'm an engineering leader with 10+ years delivering complex technology programmes across infrastructure, telecom, and software.
-I combine hands-on Python backend development with engineering management — I care about writing code that lasts, systems that fail gracefully, and teams that own their work.
+I combine hands-on Python and Go backend development with engineering management — I care about writing code that lasts, systems that fail gracefully, and teams that own their work.

 Ubuntu has been my primary environment since my early teens.
 I'm drawn to open source because the quality pressure is real: code that anyone can read is code that has to be good.